calaldees/teachingWorkshops/teacherTraining/_mentors.md

 Space to try things their own way and come to their own conclusions Sometimes have to say hard things

-mentoring? -> coaching?
+* mentoring? -> coaching?
-coach has some some great questions for your answers mentor has some great answers for your questions
+   * > coach has some some great questions for your answers
+   * > mentor has some great answers for your questions
+   * be specific as to which mode you are operating in

-skilled in deconstructing and explaining their practice outstanding teachers are not nesisarilly outsanding mentors carter review 2014
+skilled in deconstructing and explaining their practice outstanding teachers are not necessarily outstanding mentors carter review 2014

 concious competence == saying "mirror signal manurer"